dubs10/jslearningmap/README.md

 - Inhabitant description
 - Inhabitant image filename.
 Upload a small JPEG or PNG of constant height to the content/people/ directory.
 Store only the filename in the database.

+### Database table structure
+Here how this metadata mentioned above is stored in MySQL tables.

+Table `learningmap_hotspot_main` contains:
+- `hotspotID` varchar(255) : unique string identifier for hotspot, matching entry definition in map configuration
+- `placeName` varchar(255) : human name for the hotspot
+- `subtitle` text : subtitle or description
+- `story` text : HTML background story or main text for the hotspot
+- `quiz` text : HTML quiz for the hotspot
+- `video` int(11) : Vimeo video number or zero if none
+- `sponsorName` varchar(255) : hotspot sponsor name, or empty if none,
+- `sponsorLogo` varchar(255) : sponsor logo file, or empty if none
+- `sponsorText` text : short sponsorship description

+Related table `learningmap_hotspot_people`  contains:
+- `id` int(11) : primary key for people records
+- `belongsTo` varchar(255) : related to hotspot in main table with hotspotID matching this
+- `name` varchar(255) : person's name
+- `description` varchar(255) : short person description
+- `image` varchar(255) : image filename of person portrait

+## Installation
+Installation is currently a bit of a DIY affair :-)

+### You will need
+- a text editor for editing configuration files
+- an empty MySQL / MariaDB database
+- a SQL client or front-end for entering data and text into the database.
+PHPMyAdmin would work well for this.
+- A standard LAMP web-server

 ### Installation steps
 1. Copy the files to your webserver.